cescm/workshop-pipelines-hackersweek6/README.md

 Typical steps include the following:

 - `echo`: Step to... echo stuff to the console.
 - `sh`: Used to execute any command.
 Probably the most common one.
+Valid for windows too
 - `junit`: Used to publish results of unit test execution with JUnit.
 - `archiveArtifacts`: Used to archive any artifact produced during the build.
 - `script`: As the name suggest, it is used to contain any arbitrary block of Groovy code.
+Non-declarative.
+We shouldn't use it.

 With the building blocks just explained, as well as others, it is possible to model any continuous integration process.